Previous events & exhibitions

 Larissa Heim is studying at the Academie of Fine Arts in Stuttgart with Prof. Alisa Margolis

-The exhibition ends with a Finissage on December 6, 2024 from 7 pm.
+The exhibition ends with a closing event on December 6, 2024 from 7 pm.

 Wet Relations